-If you are keen on the idea of drifting tiny dry flies over wild and wily trout, high up in the unspoilt mountains, then it is fairly easy to organise a guided trip or to explore on your own.
+If you are keen on the idea of drifting tiny dry flies over wild and wily trout, high up in the unspoiled mountains, then it is fairly easy to organize a guided trip or to explore on your own.

 Unfortunately, in Cape Town, it never snows, but we have a few epic sand dunes!
-Capetonians love to have fun and they always find ways to make it happen.
+Capetonians love to have fun and they always find ways to make it happen

 The solution is sandboarding on the dunes of Atlantis, an hour out of the city.
 Not quite like snowboarding, but an absolute blast nonetheless, a bonus is you won’t freeze down there!

 10. Sea Kayaking

 Experience some of Cape Town’s beautiful ocean on a sea kayak.
 Simons Town is a rich historical area and has stunning views over False Bay.
 It is also home to the naval base as well as boat and yacht lovers.